-Preven (levonorgestrel/ethinyl estradiol) is packaged especially for emergency-contraceptive use.
+L evonorgestrel/ethinyl estradiol (Preven) is packaged especially for emergency-contraceptive use.
 It contains both hormones, estrogen and progestin, and reduces the chance of pregnancy by 75 percent.
-About 50 percent of women who take them feel nauseous and another 20 percent vomit.
+About 50 percent of women who take this feel nauseous and another 20 percent vomit.

 Why Haven't You Heard about ECPs?

 Although the Food and Drug Administration declared ECPs to be safe and effective in 1997, only 10 percent of health professionals discuss emergency contraception on a routine basis with their patients, according to a survey that same year by the Kaiser Family Foundation.